Free Medical Care

 SMVA Trust opened the Karunamayi Charitable Hospital, in the year 2002, to provide quality medical care to a community desperately in need.
 Today,along with local and highly trained physicians and a mobile health clinic, the hospital has been providing selfless service to thousands at free of charge.
 The free hospital currently is available to all and serves the needs of around 500,000 people from the surrounding 250 villages of Rapur Mandal, Nellore District, AP India.

 In an effort to improve and build upon its services, the Trust periodically conducts medical camps where experts from around the world are invited to use their medical expertise to help the people of this remote rural region of Andhra Pradesh.
-An International Medical Camp was held at the Karunamayi Charitable Hospital from Dec 27-29, 2016, 2016.
+An International Medical Camp was held at the Karunamayi Charitable Hospital during January 2018.
 A team of physicians from the U.S.A. and India collaborated with several local physicians and volunteers to administer care to 5,893 patients from over 20 villages.
 All patients were served free of charge.

 A team of health professionals included family physicians, specialists in hypertension, allergy, asthma, oncology and hematology, a diabetes educator, psychiatrist, and dentists.
 Free transportation was arranged for the local people so that they could visit the hospital and seek medical care.